IB Programme

 What are the IBDP subjects on offer at BSB?

-The British School of Barcelona City Campus is a candidate school* for the Diploma Programme.
-This school is pursuing authorisation as an IB World School.
+Both campuses are authorised as IB World Schools for the Diploma Programme.
 IB World Schools share a common philosophy — a commitment to high-quality, challenging, international education — that we believe is important for our students.

 All IBDP students at BSB will study two languages, one science, one maths and one humanities subject.